 - Special districts

 Applicants from Disproportionately Impacted (DI), Low-Income (LI), or Just Transition (JT) Communities are eligible for additional cost coverage related to administrative expenses of the project.

 Eligible project types

 Grantees may use money received through the building electrification for public buildings grant program for the following purposes:

-- the purchase of electrical installations and upgrades necessary to support the installation of high-efficiency electric equipment;
+- Electrical installations and upgrades necessary to support the installation of high-efficiency electric equipment;

-Applications will be reviewed and scored by a scoring committee.
-Scoring criteria to be determined.
+Applications will be reviewed and scored by a scoring committee using a standardized scoring rubric.

 After acceptance of the grant application and scope of work, grantees will enter into a grant agreement with the Colorado Energy Office and funds will be reimbursed upon successful completion of project milestones.